last updated February 10, 2021

 Did you know the reason that most seniors start using a cane or walker?
 It’s not because their legs have become too weak to walk.
 It is because of balance issues.
 Not strength issues.

-Here’s a really great video you can watch that was designed just for seniors to help improve balance.
+Here’s a really great video you can watch and exercise along with that was designed just for seniors to help improve balance.

 I know I’ve been dwelling on this point, But, it is so important that I want to repeat it: